Murder mystery!

 Even though He is highly offended by murder, God also offers comfort to people who are guilty of murder, which brings us back to the death of Jesus.
 We are all to blame for His crucifixion because our sins placed Him on the cross.

 As with the innocent heifer, God made a way for sin to be forgiven.
-Jesus is the innocent One slain for all murders and other sins, known and unknown.
+Jesus is the innocent One slain for all sins, all known and unknown murders.
 To be rid of guilt, we need to confess our sin and ask God for mercy (Acts 3:17-21).
 We can be forgiven and declared righteous on the basis of His sinless sacrifice.

 • Example from the Old Testament: King David was forgiven by God after having Uriah killed (2 Samuel 12:13, Psalm 32:5 and 51:14).

-• Example from the New Testament: God miraculously saved Saul and made him a missionary, even though he had been guilty of approving the murder of Christians (Acts 9:1, 1 Timothy 1:12-17).
+• Example from the New Testament: God miraculously saved Saul and made him a missionary, even though he was guilty of approving the murder of Christians (Acts 9:1, 1 Timothy 1:12-17).

-Even though the death penalty may be in effect, God desires a spiritual resolution to murder.
+Even though the death penalty may be in effect in certain countries, God desires a spiritual resolution to murder.
 He wants victims to be recognized, confession to be made, and forgiveness in Christ to be accepted.

 Next: Exodus 21:22-25 and the preborn baby